DCTP-Group-12-Practice/2024-countdown/README.md

 ## Attribution

--I got the idea on how to contribute/collaborate on a project from my team mate [Esther](https://github.com/Esther146)
+- I got the idea on how to contribute/collaborate on a project from my team mate [Esther](https://github.com/Esther146)

--I followed the README template on [This repository](https://github.com/Oluwasetemi/altschool-opensource-names) to create this README file
+- I followed the README template on [This repository](https://github.com/Oluwasetemi/altschool-opensource-names) to create this README file